AtomCalc/AtomCalc/docs/index.rst

 This project is supposed to be expanded and should be seen as a construction fundament.
 The methods used in the code are explained in my master thesis which can be obtained via the 5th institute of physics of the university of Stuttgart.

-The code is documented in the `Modules`_ section of this documentation.
+The code is documented in the `Classes and Functions`_ section of this documentation.
 The whole python file can be accessed on the corresponding `GitHub page`_.
 The tutorials can also be accessed on GitHub as `Jupyter notebooks`_.